davide-marino00/GhostDocWriterRepo/output_folder/Ghostwritten.md

 ```dax
 (([Revenue Won]+[Revenue In Pipeline]))/ [Rev Goal]
 ```
-- **DAX Explanation (Generated):** This DAX code snippet calculates a measure called 'Forecast %', which represents the percentage of revenue that is expected to be achieved compared to a predefined revenue goal.
-Here’s a breakdown of what each part of the expression does:
+- **DAX Explanation (Generated):** This DAX code snippet calculates the percentage of revenue that has been achieved or is expected to be achieved compared to a predefined revenue goal.
+Let's break it down step by step:

+1. **Components of the Calculation**:
-1. **Revenue Won**: This is the total revenue that has already been successfully secured or closed.
-It represents the sales that have been finalized.
+   - **[Revenue Won]**: This represents the actual revenue that has been successfully earned or closed.

-2. **Revenue In Pipeline**: This refers to the potential revenue from deals that are currently in progress but have not yet been finalized.
-It includes opportunities that are expected to close in the future.
+   - **[Revenue In Pipeline]**: This refers to the revenue that is expected to be earned from potential deals that are currently in progress but have not yet been finalized.

-3. **Rev Goal**: This is the revenue target or goal that the business aims to achieve within a specific period.
+   - **[Rev Goal]**: This is the target revenue that the business aims to achieve within a specific period.

-### What the Expression Does:
+2. **What the Calculation Does**:
-- The expression adds together the **Revenue Won** and **Revenue In Pipeline** to get a total of expected revenue.
+   - The expression adds together the revenue that has already been won and the revenue that is still in the pipeline.
+This gives a total of both confirmed and expected revenue.
+   - It then divides this total by the revenue goal.

+3. **Outcome**:
-- It then divides this total by the **Rev Goal** to calculate what percentage of the revenue goal has been achieved or is expected to be achieved.
+   - The result of this calculation is a percentage that indicates how much of the revenue goal has been met or is anticipated to be met based on current performance and expectations.

-### In Simple Terms:
-The 'Forecast %' measure tells you how much of your revenue target you have already achieved (through closed deals) and how much you expect to achieve (from ongoing deals).
-It gives a clear picture of your progress towards your revenue goal, expressed as a percentage.
-For example, if the result is 75%, it means you are on track to achieve 75% of your revenue goal based on current and expected sales.
+   - For example, if the total revenue (won + in pipeline) is $80,000 and the revenue goal is $100,000, the calculation would yield 0.8 or 80%.
+This means the business has achieved 80% of its revenue target.

+In summary, this DAX measure helps businesses assess their progress towards revenue goals by combining actual and expected revenue, providing a clear percentage that reflects their performance.

 **`Forecast by Win/Loss Ratio`**